In honour of Mother’s Day, I invited mamas from our community to chat with me about motherhood and to share a little bit about their journey.

 What’s your favourite way to celebrate on Mother’s Day?

-Thank you so much Tania for taking the time to share a few of your stories of motherhood with us.
-You had me laughing out loud about your garlic and jello pregnancy cravings and the “mark on the forehead” trick!
+Thank you so much Joann for taking the time to share a few of your stories of motherhood with us.
+I can totally relate to your son bursting out in song in public, hehe.
+My son would do the same, or sometimes roar like a lion!
+So funny.
 We hope you have a lovely time celebrating Mother’s Day with your family!